 The journal first began recognizing star performers in 2006.
 The fourteen chosen for that year were: Kenneth W. Altman, MD; Sanford M. Archer, MD; Roy R. Casiano, MD; Daniel G. Deschler, MD; Michael Friedman, MD; Gady Har-El, MD; Jack J. Jiang, MD; Charles F. Koopmann, MD; Pierre Lavertu, MD; James S. McMurray, MD; Rodney J. Schlosser, MD; John M. Schweinfurth, MD; James A. Stankiewicz, MD; and Mark K. Wax, MD.

-For the last few years, we've solicited suggestions from our star performers on advice they have for beginners and their thoughts on what constitutes a good review.
-Here are some thoughts from a few of the recipients:
+Tips from several of the journal's Star Reviewers, including advice they have for beginners and their thoughts on what constitutes a good review.

 Matthew Ryan, MD, four-time star reviewer and now journal associate editor, says: "I think a review (the 'comments to authors' section) should read like a book report.
 The best reviews briefly describe how the submitted work fits into current knowledge, describe the hypothesis, study population, study design, outcomes measures, and results.
 The implications of the results may be important to describe.
 Finally, a good review will highlight the strengths and weaknesses not only of the study design and the project execution, but also the manuscript presentation (length, tables, figures, etc.).
 The reviewer should make suggestions to help the authors improve their manuscript."